Skip to content

 • Put the pictures out on the floor so the children can see them.
 The adult says one of the sounds and the children listen and identify it.

-Identifying Words that are the Same/Different
+Identifying words that are the same or different

 • Make a puppet or soft toy ‘say’ a selection of words